BobYanPractice/airnz_automation_test-1/README.md

-# This is a homework from Interview for Air New Zealand.
+# Air New Zealand interview take-home assignment.

 A professional, scalable, and maintainable test automation framework for Air New Zealand web application.
 This framework supports UI testing, API testing, and BDD (Behavior-Driven Development) with Cucumber.